BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 The SLURM submission script is located in `/blue/general_workshop/share/scripts/slurm_blast_xml.sh`

-Warning: This is not the same script as last section.
+> This is not the same script as last section.
 Use this script, not the last one.
+{: .caution}

 ~~~
-$ tail -n8 ../share/scripts/slurm_blast_xml.sh
+$ tail -n9 ../../share/scripts/slurm_blast_xml.sh
 ~~~
 {: .language-bash}

 ~~~
+# Loop over each genome
 for genome in `ls *.fasta | sed 's/.fasta//g'`
 do
   # Make database